-The Group adopted Accounting Standard Update ("ASU") No. 2016-02, Leases (Topic 842) ("ASU 2016-02") by using the modified retrospective method through a cumulative-effect adjustment on January 1, 2019.
+The Group adopted ASU No.2016-02, Leases (Topic 842) ("ASU 2016-02") by using the modified retrospective method through a cumulative-effect adjustment on January 1, 2019.
 The Group has elected the package of practical expedients on the adoption date, which allows the Group not to reassess (1) whether any expired or existing contracts as of the adoption date are or contain a lease, (2) lease classification for any expired or existing leases as of the adoption date and (3) initial direct costs for any expired or existing leases.
 The Group has lease agreements with lease and non-lease components, which are generally accounted for separately.
 For internet data center facilities leases, the Group accounts for the lease and non-lease components as a single lease component.
 Lastly, the Group elected the short-term lease exemption for all contracts with lease terms of 12 months or less.
 The Group determines if an arrangement is a lease or contains a lease at lease inception.
 For operating leases, the Group recognizes a right-of-use asset ("ROU asset") and a lease liability based on the present value of the lease payments over the lease term in the consolidated balance sheets at commencement date.
-For finance leases, assets are included in property and equipment in the consolidated balance sheets.
-Finance lease liabilities are included in "Accrued expenses and other liabilities" and "Other non-current liabilities" in the consolidated balance sheet as of December 31, 2019.
-The Group uses the implicit rate when readily determinable, or its incremental borrowing rate based on the information available, at the commencement date in determining the present value of lease payments.
-Certain leases include renewal options and/or termination options.
-Renewal options are included in the lease term if the Group is reasonably certain not to exercise those options.
+For finance leases, assets are included in "Fixed assets, net" in the consolidated balance sheets.
+Finance lease liabilities are included in "Other liabilities" and "Other non-current liabilities" in the consolidated balance sheets.
+As most of the Company's leases do not provide an implicit rate, the Company estimates its incremental borrowing rate based on the information available at the commencement date in determining the present value of lease payments.
+The incremental borrowing rate is estimated to approximate the interest rate on a collateralized basis with similar terms and payments, and in economic environments where the leased asset is located.
+Renewal options are included in the lease term if the Group is reasonably certain to exercise those options while options to terminate the lease are only included in the lease term if the Group is reasonably certain not to exercise those options.
 Lease expense is recorded on a straight-line basis over the lease term.